cuba fuel shortage

 For the last two decades, Venezuela has provided Cuba with good-quality crude oil and while the amount and quality have been decreasing over the years, there’s been a change because of the war in Ukraine.
 In November 2022 the USA issued a license to Chevron to export petrol from Venezuela to the USA for the first time in many years.
 The higher quality crude oil is no longer going to Cuba.

-Hurricane Ian in September 2022
+Hurriane Milton in 2024 and Hurricane Ian in September 2022

 During 2023 Cuba was still feeling the effects of Hurricane Ian, which passed through, primarily the province of Pinar del Rio in September 2022, destroying crops and infrastructure.
 That continues.
+In 2024, Hurricane Milton didn’t do a huge amount of damage, but it did impact poorly maintained roads and buildings.
+Hurricane’s are hard enough to deal with, but when public infrastructure is neglected through lack of investment and repair, it means that the issues just get bigger.

 DayTrip Advert 2